 Time Zones in Switzerland

-See Switzerland’s current time, nationwide CET/CEST offset, DST transition dates, and tools to compare or convert time worldwide.
+See Switzerland’s current time, CET/CEST offsets, DST transition dates, and tools to compare or convert time with other locations.

 How to Check Time in Switzerland